pniebrzydowski/wedding/content/en/accommodations/gasthof-zur-donaubruecke.md

 #### Rooms

-The 4 twin bed rooms can be booked either as a double room for 80€ or as a single room for 55€.
+The single rooms have two twin beds, and can also be booked by 2 people for 80€.

 #### Terms